-It’s a big island, and most certainly what differentiates Staten Island from the other New York boroughs is that there is something for every lifestyle.
-Whether you are most comfortable near the beach, in an urban neighborhood, or maybe you want the space offered by the suburbs; if you are considering moving to Staten Island you can expect to live for (in many cases) a fraction of what it would cost you to live in Brooklyn or Queens.
+What differentiates Staten Island from the other New York boroughs is that there is something for every lifestyle.
+Whether you are most comfortable near the beach, in an urban neighborhood, or maybe you want the space offered by the suburbs; if you are considering moving to Staten Island, you can expect to live for (in many cases) a fraction of what it would cost you to live in Brooklyn or Queens.

-Each of the five areas is very distinct and offers lifestyles for families, millennials, retirees, and urban professionals.
+Each of the five areas below are very distinct and offer lifestyles for families, millennials, retirees and urban professionals.

-St. George/Silver Lake is the popular area on the North Shore.
-This is where you’ll find the Staten island Ferry (known to Staten Islanders as “the boat”), where you can ride to and from Manhattan for Free.
+St. George/Silver Lake is a popular area on the North Shore of Staten Island.
+This is where you’ll find the Staten Island Ferry (known to Staten Islanders as “the boat”), where you can ride to and from Manhattan for free.
 It’s also a great way to see the Statue of Liberty up close.

-This historic urban area has been revitalized and has great restaurants, nightclubs, art galleries, and the St. George Theatre for live performances; making it a popular place to live for singles and couples.
+This historic urban area has been revitalized and has great restaurants, nightclubs, art galleries and the St. George Theatre for live performances.
+These make it a popular place to live for singles and couples.
 It’s also the home of the Snug Harbor Cultural Center and Botanical Gardens, which is an 83-acre park.